 with all relevant requirements of written laws relating to planning that apply in respect of the premises.

-(3) If an application complies with subsection (1) in relation to any premises, the Board, if it grants the application, shall authorise the car market operator to provide the premises for a car market under the authority of the registration.
+(3) If an application complies with subsection (1) in relation to any premises, the Commissioner, if the Commissioner grants the application, shall authorise the car market operator to provide the premises for a car market under the authority of the registration.

-(4) If an application is accompanied by a certificate that is given in terms of subsection (2)(b), the Board, in granting the application, may attach a condition to the registration that —
+(4) If an application is accompanied by a certificate that is given in terms of subsection (2)(b), the Commissioner, in granting the application, may attach a condition to the registration that —

-(a) the operation of the registration is suspended until the Board is satisfied that all necessary consents have been given; and
+(a) the operation of the registration is suspended until the Commissioner is satisfied that all necessary consents have been given; and

-(b) the grant lapses if the Board is not so satisfied before the expiry of a period specified by it.
+(b) the grant lapses if the Commissioner is not so satisfied before the expiry of a period specified by the Commissioner.

 (5) The registration of a person as a car market operator shall include particulars of all premises for which an authorisation is in force under this section.

 [Section 21A inserted by No. 4 of 2002 s.
 18; amended by No. 38 of 2005 s.
-15.]
+15; No. 58 of 2010 s.
+50.]

 21B.
 Changes in authorised premises

-(1) The Board may on —
+(1) The Commissioner may on —

 (a) the application of the registered person;

-(b) the production of any planning certificate in terms of section 21A(2) that the Board considers necessary; and
+(b) the production of any planning certificate in terms of section 21A(2) that the Commissioner considers necessary; and

 (c) payment of the prescribed fee,